polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet.md

 ## Create a New Project

-Because this workshop is all about demonstrating the full workflow for creating a new custom pallet you won't start with the pallet-template.
-Instead, the first step is to create a new Rust package for the pallet you'll be building.
+In this tutorial, you'll build a custom pallet from scratch to demonstrate the complete workflow, rather than starting with the pre-built pallet-template.
+The first step is to create a new Rust package for your pallet:

-To create a project:

-1. Change to the `pallets` directory in your workspace:
+1. Navigate to the `pallets` directory in your workspace:

     ```bash
     cd pallets
     ```

-2. Create a new Rust lib project for the pallet by running the following command:
+2. Create a new Rust library project for your custom pallet by running the following command:

     ```bash
     cargo new --lib custom-pallet
     ```

-3. Change to the `custom-pallet` directory by running the following command:
+3. Enter the new project directory:

     ```bash
     cd custom-pallet
     ```

-4. Check that the project was created succesfully

-    The file structure should look like this:
+4. Ensure the project was created successfully by checking its structure.
+The file layout should resemble the following:

     ```
+    custom-pallet
     ├── Cargo.toml
     └── src
         └── lib.rs
     ```

+    If the files are in place, your project setup is complete, and you're ready to start building your custom pallet.

 ## Add Dependencies

-The pallet that you'll build is going to be part of a Polkadot SDK-based runtime.
-Because of this, you need to include some modules it depends on in the `Cargo.toml` file.
-Your pallet is part of the runtimes workspace, so:
+To build your custom pallet and integrate it into a Polkadot SDK-based runtime, you must add specific dependencies to the `Cargo.toml` file.
+These dependencies provide essential modules and features required for pallet development.
+Since your custom pallet is part of a workspace that includes other components, such as the runtime, the configuration must align with the workspace structure.
+Follow the steps below to set up your `Cargo.toml` file properly:

 1. Open your `Cargo.toml` file

-2. Add the following dependencies:
+2. Add the required dependencies in the `[dependencies]` section:

     ```toml
     --8<-- 'code/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet/Cargo.toml:10:18'
     ```

-3. Add the `std` features to these packages
+3. Enable `std` features:

     ```toml
     --8<-- 'code/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet/Cargo.toml:20:27'
     ```

-4. Check that your `Cargo.toml` file looks like this:
+The final `Cargo.toml` should resemble the following:

+??? note "Complete `Cargo.toml` File"

     ```toml
     --8<-- 'code/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet/Cargo.toml'
     ```

-## Build the Pallet
+## Implement the Pallet Logic

+In this section, you will construct the core structure of your custom pallet, starting with setting up its basic scaffold.
+This scaffold acts as the foundation, enabling you to later add functionality such as storage items, events, errors, and dispatchable calls.

 ### Add Scaffold Pallet Structure